 Bison Prep is Harding University’s dual enrollment program for college-bound high school juniors and seniors.
 Bison Prep allows students to earn college credit at Harding while still in high school and, depending on the high school, earn concurrent credit toward high school coursework for graduation.

-Bison Prep is the perfect way to get a head start on your college education — you can earn up to 32 hours toward your degree at a significantly reduced cost and see for yourself why Harding is the right fit for you.
+Bison Prep is the perfect way to get a head start on your college education — you can earn at least 24 hours toward your degree at a significantly reduced cost and see for yourself why Harding is the right fit for you.

 Program benefits include: